Norville Breast Care Center

 Ultrasound uses sound waves to produce an image of the breast.
 It is most frequently used to determine whether a lump in the breast is fluid-filled or solid.
 Ultrasound is also helpful in examining younger women with very dense breasts, where it can complement the findings of mammography.

-Certified beast health educators, who are also certified oncology nurses, are available to answer your questions about mammogram reports, breast-self exam, biopsies and other concerns.
+Certified breast health educators, who are also certified oncology nurses, are available to answer your questions about mammogram reports, breast-self exam, biopsies and other concerns.
 These nurses also serve as navigators, helping ensure that follow-up tests are performed quickly and offering patients support and guidance throughout breast cancer testing and treatment.

 Breast Cancer Support Group